Fairness and Incentive Compatibility via Percentage Fees: Implementability in the Percentage Fee Model

-Note that $\cM$ and $\cM'$ are both well defined since $p_i(v_1,\ldots, v_n)\neq 1$. \begin{proof} For simplicity of presentation we prove incentive compatibility for player $1$ only.
+\begin{proof} For simplicity of presentation we prove incentive compatibility for player $1$ only.
 The proof for the other players is identical.
 Fix the valuations of all players except player $i$.
 It suffices to prove that if there exists a profitable deviation in one model than there exists a profitable deviation in the other model as well.
 Below we use the standard notation $(u,v_{-1})=(u,v_2,\ldots, v_n)$.
 We will also use the notation $(u,{\tt log}v_{-1})=(u,{\tt log}v_2,\ldots, {\tt log}v_n)$.

 \end{proof}

 We say that $\cM$ and $\cM'$ from the statement of the lemma are \emph{twin mechanisms}.
 Although technically simple, the connection is quite powerful and allows us to easily adapt known results in the traditional model to the percentage fee model: